SenseLogic/VISTA/README.md

 ## Goals

-*   Modest : focuses on the needs of small scale projects
+*   Modest : focuses on medium scale applications
-*   Modular : provides its features through separate scripts
+*   Modular : allows to include only what is needed
 *   Compact : uses simple yet efficient algorithms
-*   Natural : extends or complements native types
+*   Native : extends or complements existing types
 *   Direct : can be used without bundler

 ## Features